How to Check and Change Engine Coolant

 If you notice that your engine coolant level is low, you should take it to a garage to get checked.
 Most modern cars come with a sealed cooling system, so shouldn’t need topping up unless there is a problem.

 At Stoneacre, we take the hassle out of checking your engine coolant and will check it as part of your car service.
-If it looks a bit low we’ll then recommend our engine coolant change service for £34.95 that we can do alongside the rest of the service.
+If it looks a bit low we’ll then recommend our engine coolant change service for £34.95 which we can do alongside the rest of the service.

 How to drain engine coolant